aingram702/Kali-Linux-Full-/README.md

 # Kali-Linux-Full-
-Bash script to install all my tools in Kali Linux.
+Bash script to install common 3rd party tools in Kali Linux, and also update OS.
 Includes software tools, Python libraries, and OS updates all in one script.